Treat revenge porn in same way as child abuse content online, MPs told

 Sophie Mortimer, manager at the Revenge Porn Helpline, said this would “stop dead” if adult NCIIs were made illegal in the same way as child sex abuse material.

+“Search engines have a responsibility to think about how our search engine looks, but these victims deserve to get to the place that is hosting this content.

+“And so if we move that towards a priority offence, potentially coupled with the legality, there should be clearly a responsibility to the underlying hosts of this content to action this in a much more meaningful way, give the right to victims that they (the websites) have to have a reporting mechanism and that it should be actioned.”

-The committee is looking into the impact of NIIC abuse on victims and what steps big tech such as Google and Microsoft are taking to prevent and tackle it.
+The committee is looking into the impact of NCII abuse on victims and what steps big tech such as Google and Microsoft are taking to prevent and tackle it.

 MPs on the committee are also considering the extent to which the Online Safety Act will be effective in mandating the removal of NCII and assessing how legislation could be improved.